 What insights can your work lend to the concept of human development?

-So, in my work on fairness, my co-authors and I have shown that it is possible to define measures of human development and of societal development that take account of the diversity of values in the community.
+So, in my work on fairness, my co-authors and I have shown that it is possible to define measures of human development and of societal development that take account of the diversity of values within the community.

-What key dimensions of human development are often ignored?
-In academic research and policy making and planning?
+What key dimensions of human development are often ignored in academic research and policy-making and planning?

 To what extent do existing indices such as the Human Development Index, the Multidimensional Poverty Index or the Happiness and Wellbeing indices provide an accurate measure of human development?

-What are the major challenges in building a concept of human development that is useful for decision makers and stakeholders?
+What are the major challenges in building a concept of human development that is useful for decision-makers and stakeholders?

 We should abandon the ambition of building a unique conception that will convince everyone.
 We must live with a diversity of values and conceptions of justice and of the good life in our societies, and build data and synthetic indicators that respond to these diverse perspectives.
-Recognizing that human development means different things for different schools of thought, and for different people (not just different generations, or social groups, but down to the individual level), is important to allow public debates and policymaking processes to be inclusive.
+Recognizing that human development means different things for different schools of thought, and for different people (not just different generations, or social groups, but down to the individual level), is important to allow public debates and policy-making processes to be inclusive.
 It can be disenfranchising to try to impose a particular view of human development.
 We should keep it plural.